 CCS is a statewide program that coordinates and pays for medical care and therapy services for children under 21 years of age with certain health care needs.

 CHADD (Children and Adults with Attention-Deficit/Hyperactivity Disorder) is a non-profit organization serving individuals with AD/HD and their families.
-CHADD has over 16,000 members in 200 local chapters throughout the U.S. Chapters offer support for individuals, parents, teachers, professionals, and others.
+CHADD offers support for individuals, parents, teachers, professionals, and others.

-Providing quality mental health, behavioral and educational services for children and families in Santa Clarita since 1976.
-Dedicated to helping children, adults and families reach their full potential for becoming caring, responsible individuals.
+Providing quality mental health, behavioral and educational services for children and families in Santa Clarita.
+Changing Lives.
+Healing Relationships.
+Helping People Thrive.
+"Strengthening families today for stronger communities tomorrow."